sumnerbergenfield/class-president-video-2/README.md

+Second year running for Class President.
 Dreaming bigger, leading stronger.
 This second campaign video builds on my momentum, refining my message and showing why real leadership is about action, not just words.